AdaCore/training_material/courses/fundamentals_of_ada/adv_250_containers.rst

 * Availability depends on language-version and runtime

-    - Typically not available on certified runtimes (e.g. ravenscar)
+    - Typically not available on certified runtimes (e.g. Ravenscar)